Harnessing the Universal Geometry of Embeddings: Prompt for measuring information extraction

 \section{Prompt for measuring information extraction}

-\Cref{fig:enron_heatmap} utilizes an LLM judge to determine whether the approximate inversion (using~\cite{zhang2025universalzeroshotembeddinginversion}) of a translated email embedding leaks information about the original email. \Cref{fig:prompt} shows our prompt to the GPT-4o judge:
+\Cref{fig:enron_heatmap,fig:tweettopic_heatmap} utilize an LLM judge to determine whether the approximate inversion (using~\cite{zhang2025universalzeroshotembeddinginversion}) of a translated email embedding leaks information about the original email. \Cref{fig:prompt} shows our prompt to the GPT-4o judge: